Links can significantly impact your search performance — for better or worse.

 That’s because good links aren’t easy to get.

-Business Insider, CNN or the White House.
+Imagine how much it would cost you to get an authority link from Business Insider, CNN or the White House.
 That single backlink would definitely boost your search rankings, but how on earth would you get it?

 In the same vein, the easier it is to get a backlink, the lesser value it will probably have.
 This is a fact.
 It’s easy to get a link from forums, because all you need do is reply to a thread, and, if the rooms aren’t strictly moderated, your link will stay up.